-Add items to milestones, this helps keep Items organized and related to their respective milestone.
-Once a new project milestone begins, you may want to move the item to another milestone.
-To transition move an item to another milestone, open the item's detail page, go to the right panel, look for milestone name, click the pencil symbol, select the milestone you would like to transition the item to, and confirm.
-You can also change the status of the item from this view.
+Adding Items to Milestones helps keep Items organized and related to their respective Milestone.
+Once a new project Milestone begins, you may want to move the Item to another Milestone.
+You can also change the status of the Item from this view.

-Tag an item with UniFormat or MasterFormat to track its costs with the relevant classification.
-Or, tag an item with your own custom category.
+Tag an Item with UniFormat or MasterFormat to track its costs with the relevant classification.
+Or, tag an Item with your own custom categorization.
 To learn more read this custom categories article.

 The entire history of all changes to an Item is kept for your records and is readily available when needed.